top of page

 HELLO

-I am an aspiring winter backpacker and thru-hiker based in Duluth, Minnesota with my partner and two dogs.
+I am an aspiring winter adventurer based in Duluth, Minnesota with my partner and four dogs.

-I have completed the remote 41-mile Kekekabic and 66 mile Border Route Trails bordering Ontario, Canada, and Northern Minnesota, the 310 mile Superior Hiking Trail which travels from near the Ontario border to Wrenshall, Minnesota, south of Duluth.
+I started my adventure years as a solo backpacker.
+I have completed the remote 41-mile Kekekabic and 66-mile Border Route Trails bordering Ontario, Canada, and Northern Minnesota, and the 310-mile Superior Hiking Trail which travels from near the Ontario border to Wrenshall, Minnesota, south of Duluth.
+In winter of 2021 I solo hiked the 1,200-mile Ice Age National Scenic Hiking Trail.

 (Photo Description: Diggins, a black and white Alaskan Husky, and I with our faces smushed together while taking a break on the snowy Ice Ace National Scenic Trail in Wisconsin.)